sqlalchemy/awaitlet/README.rst

 awaitlet allows existing programs written to use threads and blocking APIs to be ported to asyncio, by replacing frontend and backend code with asyncio compatible approaches, but allowing intermediary code to remain completely unchanged.
-Its primary use is to
+Its primary use is to support code that is cross-compatible with asyncio and non-asyncio runtime environments.
-**port existing blocking style code to asyncio, while allowing that blocking style code to still be usable in a blocking context as well**.

 Synopsis